Arts and Business Conversations: Michael Maso

 Prior to coming to the Huntington, Michael spent three seasons as the managing director of the Alabama Shakespeare Festival.
 He has also served as the general manager of New York’s Roundabout Theatre Company, business manager for PAF Playhouse on Long Island, and an independent arts management consultant based in Taos, New Mexico.
 He is an associate professor of theatre at Boston University.

 The Arts and Business Conversations series features prominent arts leaders discussing the challenges of leading the nonprofit arts organizations.

-The Richard W. Sorenson Center for the Arts (Sorenson Center) offers a diverse array of programming in theater, dance, music, film, video, literary art, and visual arts for on-campus audiences and the general public at the College’s award-winning Carling-Sorenson Theater and Sorenson Family Visual Arts Center.
+BabsonARTS offers a diverse array of programming in theater, dance, music, film, video, literary art, and visual arts for on-campus audiences and the general public at the College’s award-winning Sorenson Center for the Arts and Sorenson Family Visual Arts Center.
 It also supports the creative and performing experiences of student organizations while offering field-based learning opportunities for students working within business and liberal arts curricula.